aisrael/elixir-phoenix-svelte/README.md

 - git
 - [Docker](https://www.docker.com) with Docker Compose

-> Note: If using Ubuntu, the best way to get the latest version of Node.js is by using nvm, not by using the default node provided by the apt package manager, which tends to install a much older version of Node.

 ---

 ## Hello, Phoenix

-For those already familiar with setting up a Phoenix project, you may wish to skip to the next section.
+> For those already familiar with setting up a Phoenix project, you may wish to skip to the next section.

 Let's go ahead and generate our starter Phoenix project: